 Future Faculty Fellowship

-The KCP Future Faculty Fellowship Program at Lake Superior State University acknowledges support from the Workforce Development Agency's King•Chávez•Parks Initiative
+The KCP Future Faculty Fellowship Program at Lake Superior State University acknowledges support from the State of Michigan, Department of Talent and Economic Development, Talent Investment Agency, Workforce Development Agency-Youth Services, King•Chávez•Parks Initiative

-KCP Fellowship selection critiera state that all of the following critiera must be met for an individual to be eligible for an award, and that the university may add additional criteria.
+KCP Fellowship selection criteria state that all of the following criteria must be met for an individual to be eligible for an LSSU award, and that the university may add additional criteria.
+See the Administrative Handbook for additional information.

-- Accepted into an appropriate chosen program of study at a Michigan public university
+- Accepted into an appropriate program of study at a Michigan public university that facilitates a career in postsecondary teaching

 - In good academic standing as defined by the institution